rickyharvywaldt/rickyharvywaldt/README.md

 Hello, World!
-My name's Ricky 👋, and I'm currently a DevOps Trainee at Devoteam NL.
+My name's Ricky 👋, and I'm a DevOps Consultant at Devoteam NL.
 We have multiple offices in the Netherlands, but you can find me mostly in our Amsterdam office.

 <!---